MadamHippo/Meal-Nanny-Case-Study/README.md

 # Dependencies
 The project is built using Java, Spring Boot v3.0+, Hibernate, Thymeleaf, Spring Data JPA, Spring Security, Bootstrap, HTML, CSS, and JavaScript.
 Full list check pom.xml file.
-Here's brief summaries of each technology.
+Here are summaries of each technology.

 Java - a high-level, object-oriented programming language.